ashutoshmjain/gita/src/thought.md

 > With around 1.8 million words, [Mahabharata](https://mahabharata.shutri.com) remains the last frontier for the readers and poets.
 It is the longest poem ever scribed, in any language, old or new.

 The proof of work is in the craft.
 Even today, it is not uncommon to learn `Sanskrit` (as intended) - just to enjoy original text.
 For those less keen, there are translations in almost every language.
 For English natives, I recommend reading the [original translation](https://mahabharata.shutri.com) .
-And then there are all sorts of media artifacts - from comic strips to television series.

 </div>